secarrel/rupera-vineyard/README.md

 - #### About the Café Section
     - Titled as 'the happy hub of our vineyard' to highlight that this is where most activities take place.
     - Describes the atmosphere, what meals are served and the wide selection of cakes available, under clear headings.

     ![About the cafe](documentation/read_me_images/about_cafe_section.png)
 ---

 - #### Gallery Section
-    - A collection of images to give visitors an idea of the food served, the atmosphere and previous events .
+    - A collection of images to give visitors an idea of the food served, the atmosphere and previous events.

     ![Gallery](documentation/read_me_images/cafe_gallery_section.png)
 ---